-The girlfriend of missing Corrie McKeague has announced the birth of his baby girl - on Father’s Day.
+Girlfriend of missing Corrie McKeague gives birth on Father's Day

 April Oliver, 21, posted a picture of her cradling the newborn as she lay smiling in a hospital bed.

 The baby, who has not yet been named, could be seen sleeping peacefully with her tiny hand outstretched from beneath a blanket.

 April didn’t confirm when the baby was born and simply posted two hearts and a unicorn emoji alongside the heartwarming image on her Facebook page yesterday (sun).